9 Simple Lifestyle Tips To Help Naturally Lower Blood Pressure

 Tip #1: Movement

-Studies have shown that 75 minutes of vigorous exercise or 150 minutes of moderate exercise each week can significantly boost your heart health.
-Thirty minutes of walking each day are all you need to push your heart’s health in the right direction, though the more you exercise, the stronger your heart will be.
+Studies have shown that 75 minutes of vigorous or 150 minutes of moderate exercise each week can significantly boost your heart health.
+Thirty minutes of walking each day is all you need to push your heart’s health in the right direction, though the more you exercise, the stronger your heart will be.

 Tip #2: Losing Weight